 Daily activities for the IP involve surveillance and monitoring of infection prevention protocols.
 This means collecting and analyzing data and taking steps if any red flags are spotted.
 In the event of an outbreak, the IP conducts the investigation, including collecting data and communicating with external agencies.

 The IP develops, reviews, and updates the facility's protocols and procedures for infection control and prevention.
-This includes disaster planning and, in some cases, preparing for threats such as bioterrorism.
-But the major work goes into the creation, communication, and implementation of daily protocols involving hand hygiene, environmental and device cleaning, patient isolation and transfer, immunization, and even construction/renovation procedures.
+This includes emergency/disaster management and, in some cases, preparing for threats such as bioterrorism.
+But the major work goes into the creation, communication, and implementation of daily protocols involving hand & raspatory hygiene, PPE, safe injection & compounding practices, and even the placement, isolation, and transfer pf patients.

 Often, the IP is also responsible for occupational health issues such as immunizations, exposure response, and risk assessment.
 The IP will be the key liaison with a hospital's occupational health department whenever communicable diseases are involved.